haivcoding/IT_Project_Failure_Prediction/README.md

-# IT_Project_Failure_Prediction
-Identifying patterns and factors that may have contributed to IT project failures in Australia and determine whether the failure could have been predicted
+# Predicting Key Determinants of IT Project Failures in Australia
+## Acknowledgements
+This project was developed in collaboration with